-5.2 Current levels for the Netherlands (2015-2019)
+4.2 Current levels for the Netherlands (2016-2020)

-The OSPAR long-term target requires an EcoQ% under 10% for at least 5 consecutive years.
+The OSPAR long-term target requires an FTV% under 10% for at least 5 consecutive years.
 Therefor data are pooled in 5-year periods.
 Also because of occasional years of low sample size or incidental variability it is advised to focus on the average stomach contents over the most recent 5 years.
-In the 'current' 5-year period (2015-2019) (Table 1B, Table 3), in a sample of 148 birds, 39% of stomachs contained more than 0.1g plastic (EcoQ%).
-Although this is the best EcoQ performance in the Dutch monitoring program, it clearly is still far off the OSPAR long-term target.
-In the 2015 to 2019 sample, 93% of fulmars contained some plastic, with an average over all birds of 20 plastic particles per stomach, weighing 0.20 gram.
+In the 'current' 5-year period (2016-2020) (Table 1B, Table 3), in a sample of 139 birds, 39% of stomachs contained more than 0.1 g plastic (FTV%).
+Although this remains the best FTV performance in the Dutch monitoring program, it clearly is still far off the OSPAR long-term target.
+In the 2016-2020 sample, 93% of fulmars contained some plastic, with an average over all birds of 22.5 plastic particles per stomach, weighing 0.21 gram.
 Industrial plastics were rare compared to consumer debris plastics.
+While in the period of 2016-2020, 19% of the birds had paraffin-like substances, the 5-year period 2013-2017 as published by Van Franeker et al. (2019) showed 15% of 125 birds with paraffin-like substances in their stomachs.
+An extreme case of a bird from 2013 (NET-2013-004) who had ingested 110 gram of paraffin-like substances caused an increase in the data series where the year 2013 in included (Figure 2C), in some cases extreme outliers can't be smoothed out, even by summarizing data in running 5-year averages.
+Fulmars ingest different chemical materials from the water surface, including paraffin, natural fats (e.g. palm oil) and substances of unknown origin.
+For a pilot study, a detailed chemical analysis was done to analyse a subsample of these materials ingested by fulmars (van Franeker et al. 2019).
+Results indicate, that 31% of the ingested materials consisted of paraffin.
+The distinction cannot be made without complex and costly analyses.
+Not much is known over the consequences of the ingestion of either paraffin or natural fatty substances on the organism.
+Chemicals added during production or cleaning of ship tanks may be harmful and sometimes the pure volume or mass of the substances may block the stomach or diminish its functioning, however evidences for the harmfulness are currently lacking.